overhide/pay2my.app/howto/README.md

-Once the payment is made, you will see a new message.
-You can also click on the "token" in the "status" component to see your ledger entries (orange arrow):
+Once a payment is made you will see a new message.
+You can also click on the "token" in the "status" component to see your ledger entries (orange arrow below):

 ![refresh](https://overhide.github.io/pay2my.app/howto/assets/refresh.png)

 If you recall our payment is valid for 2 minutes.
-You can prove this to yourself by clicking the refresh button (green arrow) after two minutes have passed.
-No timers setup in this demo, but you can do so in your own code.
+You can prove this to yourself by clicking the refresh button (green arrow above) after two minutes have passed.
+We don't have any timers setup in this demo, but you can do so in your own code.